 - 2 – [ 8 oz. packages ] of organic tempeh (we use Lightlife Original Organic Tempeh), cut at a 45-degree angle to get 1 ¼ inch slices when laid flat

-- 1 1/2 to 2 cups of your favorite BBQ Sauce (We used our Texas Style Barbecue Sauce that makes about 1 ¾ cup)
+- 1 1/2 to 2 cups of your favorite BBQ Sauce (We love our Sweet and Smoky BBQ Sauce or Texas Style Barbecue Sauce for this recipe)

 Optional Serving Ideas: